-membPot: the preprocessed voltage signal, downsampled to a 1ms resolution (not detrended).

-ttls_ms: the pulses (frames) when the stimulus was updated, same logic as for the spatiotemporal white noise stimulus.
+membPot: the preprocessed voltage signal, downsampled to a 1ms resolution (not detrended). ttls_ms: the pulses (frame times) when the stimulus was updated, same logic as for the spatiotemporal white noise stimulus.
 At every contrast reversal (100%, see Methods), a pulse was recorded (~every 500ms; one full cycle ~1000ms).
-The starting and end pulse-index of each patterned spot can be found in the corresponding excel column.
+The starting and end pulse index of each patterned spot can be found in the corresponding excel column.
 A gray screen of 4 s was shown between the different patterned spots, from which the baseline response can be computed.
-To compute the baseline response (as described in the Method), the membrane potential 1200-1000 ms before the starting pulse can be taken.

-uniformTraceAVG: the baseline subtracted averaged response trace to the uniform spot for spot version 1 (see below).

-Folder: functions patterned spot

-Contains example code of how to analyze the voltage responses to patterned spot stimuli
+To compute the baseline response (as described in the Method), the membrane potential 1200-1000 ms before the starting pulse can be taken (see also patternedSpot.m).
+For each spot 3 trials were shown. uniformTraceAVG: the baseline-subtracted averaged response trace to the uniform spot for spot version 1 (see below).
+Folder: code patterned spot Contains example code of how to analyze the voltage responses to patterned spot stimuli: BC_mainPatternedSpots.m -> which contains the overview over the individual functions to run [patternedSpot_output]=BC_patternedSpot(loadData,filename,Hz,inputFrames);%example code to get the baseline averaged response per spot pattern -> for computing the baseline-subtracted average response trace to the different patterned spots.
+You should get a plot like the following when running the code for file 16422006Comp.mat (Cell1 in Retina 2, 16422).
+It shows the average responses to the uniform spot, split spot, spot divided into four quarters and subfields of 25μm: